Charleston airport reopens after more than 100 outgoing flights canceled during Dorian

 Charleston International, the state's busiest airport, shut down at 3 p.m.
 Wednesday when the Federal Aviation Administration ceased operations in the air traffic control tower.

-Since the nine airlines serving the airport didn't leave any aircraft in Charleston during the Category 3 hurricane that barely missed a direct hit on the Lowcountry as it skimmed the South Carolina coast, the first planes arrived Friday morning, according to airport spokesman Spencer Pryor.
+The nine airlines serving the airport didn't leave any aircraft in Charleston during the Category 3 hurricane that barely missed a direct hit on the Lowcountry as it skimmed the South Carolina coast.
+That means the first planes arrived Friday morning, according to airport spokesman Spencer Pryor.

 "The airlines had to re-position aircraft, and the first flights outbound were set to begin around 10 a.m.," Pryor said.